Moncito/saints-roomify/README.md

 ## License

-This project is open source.
+This project is open an source.
 See the repository for license details.

 ---